raphaelschaad/dotfiles/apps.md

 - MacTeX
 - Grammarly
 - DjView: To view .djvu files, requires DjVuLibre.
-- Send to Kindle: Send documents from Mac to Kindle (Drag & Drop, Finder rightclick, or Printer)
+- Send to Kindle: Send documents from Mac to Kindle (Drag & Drop, Finder right click, or Printer)